dondido/express-es6-template-engine/README.md

 </dl>
 ```
 #### Online compiler
-Online compiler and debugging tool which allows you to compile ES6 Renderer templates and render them in real time can be found at http://dondido.github.io/express-es6-template-engine/.
+Online testing environment and debugging tool which allow you to compile ES6 Renderer templates and render them in real time can be found at http://dondido.github.io/express-es6-template-engine/.

 ### License